MachineLemonade/docs/v0.8/cli-installation-windows-10.md

 You're all set!
 You can now run `docker run hello-world` through your WSL instance to ensure everything works as expected.
 Keep in mind that you will need to bind your mount point each time you start up a new WSL instance.

+**Last thing**: Whenever you run Docker-compose up, you'll want to make sure you navigate to the `/c/Users/name/dev/myapplocation` first, otherwise your volume won't work.
+In other words, never access `/mnt/c` directly.

+### Step 6.
+Final Install

-Once that's confirmed, head over to our [CLI Quickstart Guide](https://preview.astronomer.io/docs/cli-quickstart/) to finish the installation and start deployment DAGs.
+Once you've completed the steps above, head over to our [CLI Quickstart Guide](https://preview.astronomer.io/docs/cli-quickstart/) to finish the installation and start deployment DAGs.

 ## Astronomer CLI on Windows 10